fuadps/FYP-Maths-Adventure/README.md

 ![image](https://i.imgur.com/ogiNNN2.png)

 ## Update
-I do not intend to update this games for future use anymore BUT only God know what happen.
+I do not intend to update this games for future use anymore.

 ## Disclaimer
 This games contain bugs for sure BUT I do not intend to fix it for now.